MCP Server

 |---|---|

 | 401 Unauthorized | Your client could not complete the OAuth flow.
-Check that the server URL is exactly https://app.smallstack.com/mcp and that your browser can reach the login page. |
+Check that the server URL is exactly https://platform.smallstack.com/mcp and that your browser can reach the login page. |

 | Permission denied on a tool call | You do not have RLS access to the requested resource.
 Check your project permissions in the backoffice. |